State Board of Education revisions to sex education standards are continuing through the COVID-19 crisis, so your input is more important than ever.

 - A workgroup has drafted language for the Reproductive and Sexual Health Education stand.
 You can read the draft language here.
 We have significant concerns with this language, which focuses almost exclusively on abstinence, provides minimal information on contraception with a focus on failure rates, and does not provide critical information around consent, inclusivity, prevention of sexually transmitted infections, or other key topics.
 The Texas Campaign is working with partners to prepare feedback on the workgroup draft.
 We encourage stakeholders who are interested in reviewing the workgroup language to reach out by emailing email@example.com.

 - The SBOE had been scheduled to review the workgroup draft at a hearing in April.
-Due to the COVID-19 crisis, the hearing on the health curriculum standards will be pushed back to May, with an exact date in May still to be scheduled.
-Though the May meeting will be held virtually, we expect to see innovative opportunities for providing input such as video uploads, as well as a chance to offer comments in writing.
+Due to the COVID-19 crisis, the hearing on the health curriculum standards will be held on June 29-July 2.
+They have yet to announce whether the meeting will be in-person or virtual.
+Either way, we expect to see innovative opportunities for providing input such as video uploads, as well as a chance to offer comments in writing.
 We encourage everyone – professional organizations, parents, youth, clinicians, researchers, social workers, students, teachers, advocates, and anyone with an interest in sex education to consider offering input at this hearing.
 We will provide more information as soon as it is made available.

 State Board of Education (SBOE) Sex Education Advocacy Toolkit